meg-an321/html-seo-refactor/README.md

 The motive of this project was to replace the div elements and replacing them with semantic elements.
+Optimized original CSS to help reduce cost for client.
 Resized all images for optimal speed.
-3. What problem did I solve?
-4. What did I learn?
+Throught this project I am now knowledgeable on once approaching a website with slow speed or glitches I now understand that this is due to too large of image size, and repeats in CSS.

 ```md
 ![alt text](assets/images/screenshot.png)